Hackertreff-Reutte/POCSAG-Pager/lib/POCSAG/README.md

 ## Info
 This lib  is used to handle pocsag messages

+## Structure
+ - POCSAG.h -> Headerfile contains all the function definitions of the lib
+ - POCSAG_BCH.cpp -> contains all related to generation, checking and correction codes.

 ## Dependencies
 This lib requires the BCH Lib (created by the HTR)